-Before completing and signing your statement, please read the section regarding confidentiality and select the statement of your choice.
 Your complaint and related documents are a public record and subject to disclosure upon a request for documents from the news media or any other person.
 The department routinely discloses summaries of complaint investigations and their dispositions to the news media.
-If you request confidentiality, the department will make every legal effort to respect your request.
-However, it is not possible to guarantee confidentiality.

 It is also important to note that depending upon the nature of your complaint, it may not be necessary for you to submit your complaint in writing.
 Many citizen complaints can be more efficiently and appropriately addressed by speaking directly with the employee's Commanding Officer or Supervisor.

 If you choose to submit your complaint in writing, you may mail it or drop it off in person at:

 211 S. Carroll Street, Room GR-21

 Madison, WI 53703-3303